 A. Health Care Plans.
-During the term of this Agreement, the City shall provide health care coverage for Fire Fighters Firefighters and their dependents.
-Two One plans will be offered concurrently, one will be called CitiCare Fire Health Insurance Plan and the other Fire Consumer Driven Healthcare Plan.
-The Plans are is outlined below as follows, Firefighters may only elect participation in one the plan which must be done during the City's Open Enrollment period or at the time of a Qualifying Event as defined by IRS Regulation, also included in plan summary description.
+During the term of this Agreement, the City shall provide health care coverage for Firefighters and their dependents.
+One plan will be offered called the Fire Consumer Driven Healthcare Plan.
+The Plan is outlined below as follows, Firefighters may only elect participation in the plan which must be done during the City's Open Enrollment period or at the time of a Qualifying Event as defined by IRS Regulation, also included in plan summary description.